hogretup/WOPOAT/README.md

 # Django + React project

-Quizzicalc aims to create a convenient way for students & tutors to make quizzes for simple algebraic problems, while making it engaging for the students using symbolic computational libraries.
+Quizzicalc aims to create a convenient way for students & tutors to make quizzes for simple algebraic problems, while making it engaging for the students using symbolic computation libraries.

 ## Walkthrough of set up